How to measure the EMF in a house

 The following steps should provide you with good measurements of the ambient levels.
 It is essential that all the steps are followed, to ensure good readings.

 1. Turn off all electricity to the house on the master breaker panel.
 There may be a single master breaker, or you’ll have to turn off every breaker separately.
+If the house has a solar system, make sure it is fully shut down as well.

 2. Use a gaussmeter, set on the most sensitive MAGNETIC range